Blockade-induced exchange primitives for scalable neutral-atom QPU: Results

 In qubit configurations $\ket{r_c}\ket{11}$ and $\ket{1_c}\ket{11}$, all the transitions are far detuned and hence the population transfer is minor.
 In case of $\ket{r_c}\ket{11}$ the dominant light-shift $\Delta E_{r_c11}=2\frac{\Omega_1^2}{4\Delta}+\frac{\Omega_2^2}{2(\Delta-V)}$ comes from the second order detuned coupling of $\ket{11}$ with $\ket{ \overline{1r}}$, $\ket{10}$ and $\ket{01}$, see Fig.~\ref{Fig2}(a6).
 The accumulated phase after the operation time $T$ would be $\phi_{r_c11}=3\pi+\frac{\Omega_2^2T}{2(\Delta-V)}$.
 In case of $\ket{1_c}\ket{11}$ with the level scheme of Fig.~\ref{Fig2}(a5), a similar level scheme with the absence of control-target interaction $V=0$ leads to the phase of $\phi_{1_c11}=3\pi+\frac{\Omega_2^2T}{2\Delta}$.

-Finally, the presented scheme can realize multiple SWAP‐type gates, by omitting the control atom and tuning the pulse parameters listed in Table~\ref {tab_1}.
+Finally, the presented scheme can realize multiple SWAP‐type gates by omitting the control atom and tuning the pulse parameters listed in Table~\ref {tab_1}.
 Final phase adjustment can be applied with $R(\phi)=\ket{0}\bra{0}+\exp(i\phi) \ket{1}\bra{1}$, and the so-called bSWAP operation can be realized as bSWAP=($\mathbb{I}$X)(SWAP)($\mathbb{I}$X).
-The resulting error budgets for population rotation, phase adjustment, and Rydberg-state decay of all variants are compiled for each qubit configuration in Tables~\ref{tab_2} and \ref{tab_3}.
+The resulting error budgets for population rotation, phase adjustment, and Rydberg-state decay of all variants are compiled for each qubit configuration in Tables~SI and SII of the Supplementary.

-\section{Performance, Robustness and Operational Advantages}
+\subsection{Performance, Robustness and Operational Advantages}

 Here, we quantify the gate operation and discuss its advantages compared to previous anti-blockade schemes, emphasizing its robustness against realistic experimental imperfections.
 We also highlight the potential to operate between non-adjacent sites across the lattice.
 To quantify the gate fidelity, we use a definition that encounters population rotation and phase accuracy \cite{Mol07},